 Marc Campopiano is a partner in the Environment, Land & Resources Department.
 He has extensive experience obtaining and defending approvals for major energy, infrastructure and land use projects.
 Mr. Campopiano has worked on complex and controversial renewable and traditional power projects, transmission lines, and large residential and commercial development projects.
 He regularly assists clients on significant environmental regulatory and enforcement matters.

-Mr. Campopiano parlays his strong technical background with extensive legal experience to deliver specialized representation on energy and infrastructure matters where legal and technical issues can be closely intertwined.
-Mr. Campopiano previously worked as an environmental consultant evaluating power plants, transmission lines and other infrastructure projects under the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
+Mr. Campopiano parlays his strong environmental background with legal experience to deliver specialized representation on matters where technical and legal issues can be closely intertwined.
+He has a Masters of Environmental Science and Management and previously worked as an environmental consultant evaluating power plants, transmission lines and other major projects under the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).

-Mr. Campopiano regularly works on projects that involve local, state and federal regulatory requirements.
-In addition to Mr. Campopiano’s extensive experience with local and state environmental laws, Mr. Campopiano regularly advises clients on federal requirements under the federal Endangered Species Act, Migratory Bird Treaty Act, National Historic Preservation Act, Clean Air Act and Clean Water Act.
+Mr. Campopiano has particular experience in matters related to energy, climate change, land use, air quality, health risk assessments and biological impacts.
+He frequently advises clients on requirements under the Endangered Species Act, Migratory Bird Treaty Act, National Historic Preservation Act, Clean Air Act and Clean Water Act.